THE LATRINE

 ENG

-The latrine seat is completed by a wooden axe, parts of which are still present after the fire that the house is said to have suffered during the 20th century.
+The latrine seat is completed by a wooden board, some parts of which are still present, remaining after the fire that, it is said, the house suffered during the 20th century.